 - Add honey and drink this tea.

 Precaution- If you are pregnant or a breastfeeding mother, do not use this herb.
-Also stop using during your menstrual cycle as it may lead to heavy bleeding.
+Also, stop using during your menstrual cycle as it may lead to heavy bleeding.

-Not all of these home remedies for migraine will work for your specific problem.
+Not all of these home remedies for a migraine will work for your specific problem.
 You need to experiment with them to find out which works for your migraine problem.